Thiago Ávila: Gaza flotillas

-Following the Israeli capture of yet another aid ship in July 2025, Ávila joined the Global Sumud Flotilla (GSF), which was the largest civilian effort to break the siege of Gaza and set sail between August and September 2025.
+Following the Israeli capture of the July 2025 Gaza Freedom Flotilla, Ávila joined the Global Sumud Flotilla (GSF) and set sail between August and September 2025.
 He was part of the steering committee alongside Thunberg and several other activists.
 After the GSF's boarding by Israel in early October, he was again arrested and went on a hunger strike alongside other activists.
 He was expelled shortly after, landing in São Paulo on 9 October.

+Between 28 and 29 April 2026, yet another Gaza-bound flotilla was intercepted and boarded by Israel in international waters near Crete, Greece.
+While over 270 activists were almost immediately released, Ávila and Saif Abu Keshek were detained until 10 May. Ávila and his legal team, Adalah, testified of him being "held in total isolation under punitive conditions despite the purely civilian nature of their mission," and characterized the detention as illegal even by Israel's own laws.
+The two went on a hunger strike for several days before being freed.

 Online presence

 With over 1 million followers on Instagram, Ávila uses the platform to document humanitarian efforts and promote content related to Palestine and other countries, including Cuba and Lebanon.

 Other ventures

 In 2009, Thiago Ávila founded Globalvisa, a company specialized in visas, passports, translations and diplomatic assistance.
 He left the business in 2020.

 Personal life

-Ávila has a sister, Luana.
-He is married to Lara Souza, with whom he has a daughter, Teresa (born 2024); the girl was named after his mother, Teresa "Têca" Ávila, who suffers from complications from three strokes she had in 2006.
-His father, Ivo de Araújo Oliveira, has also been involved with his son's humanitarian activities.
+Ávila was born in 1986 in the federal capital, Brasília.
+He has a sister, Luana.
+He is married to Lara Souza, with whom he has a daughter, Teresa (born 2024), named after his mother Teresa Regina "Têca" de Ávila e Silva.
+The latter, who suffered from complications from three strokes she had in 2006, passed away on 5 May 2026, while her son was in Israeli detention; Israeli authorities refused to release him immediately, preventing him from attending her funeral.
+His father, Ivo de Araújo Oliveira, has been involved with his son's humanitarian activities.